xamarin/dev-days-labs/HandsOnLab/README.md

 ```

 #### Update DetailsPage.xaml.cs
-Let's update the constructur to pass in the SpeakersViewModel for the DetailsPage:
+Let's update the constructor to pass in the SpeakersViewModel for the DetailsPage:

 Before:
 ```csharp